 How to Eat Vegan During the Holidays

 Let's face it, as great as the holiday season can be, it can also be stressful.
-Between traveling and finding the perfect gift, it's easy to be overwhelmed.
-If you have a dietary restriction or allergy, it can make things all the more stressful, especially if you're not preparing your food.
+Between traveling and finding the perfect gift for your family and friends, it's easy to be overwhelmed.
+If you have a dietary restriction or allergy, it can make things all the more stressful, especially if you're not preparing your own food.

-This is my second holiday season as a vegan, and while I'm no expert, I've learned a thing or two about preparing my meals on normal days, as well as for food-centered holidays like Thanksgiving.
+This is my second holiday season following a vegan diet, and while I'm no expert, I've learned a thing or two about preparing my meals on normal days, as well as for food-centered holidays like Thanksgiving.
 Since I'll be going home for part of December, I'm staying in L.A. this week and hosting a Friendsgiving at my apartment!

 It's not the first Thanksgiving meal I've cooked, but I'm super excited to take charge this year and prepare a menu that my guests will [hopefully] love and not be able to tell the difference when things are vegan!

 Here are a few tricks that are applicable for most meals, and especially during the holiday season!

 1. Almost Everything is Adaptable: Recipe call for egg?
 Use a flax egg.
 Milk?
 Make your own cashew or almond.
 Butter?
 Vegan butter.
 I'm still preparing the usual mashed potatoes, sweet potato casserole, carrots and more, but just swapping in alternatives for the animal-based products.